abronkema/anthonybronkema/README.md

 [anthonybronkema.com](https://www.anthonybronkema.com) is the live site.

 Thanks for visiting.
-This is new.
-There will be a lot of updates.
+I'm working on this as a means to put what I learn into practice.

 If you're here to provide feedback, please use the Issues so I can track my progress.